Below are a few frequently asked questions.

 Toll Free across Canada at 1-800-665-8339 or 604-681-5456 or email: email@example.com

 Remuneration is paid based on the number of suites in the building you are employed in and the scope of work required.
-A single person can earn up to $4,000+ per month and a couple up to $7,500+ per month.
+On average, a single person can earn $4,500+ per month and a couple $7,500+ per month.
 In addition to these wages, many RMTI graduates receive excellent rent reductions; most commonly 50% off market rent is provided often including hydro, cable and a free parking stall - in some cases free rent is offered.
 Often a mobile phone is provided for work purposes as well as a mileage/gas allowance.
 Extended health insurance including medical, dental and vision care and pension benefits are also offered by some employers.